-The Chemistry Department at KEGS
+The Biology Department at KEGS

-At KEGS our aim is to make chemistry exciting, relevant and accessible to our students.
-We have a real passion for chemistry and a strong tradition of experimental science.
-We seek to inspire and excite all our students, to cater for the needs of our gifted learners and to support well all those studying chemistry.
-Our students are encouraged to read widely, attend lectures and take part in competitions.
+At KEGS our aim is to make Biology exciting, relevant and accessible to our students.
+We have a real passion for Biology and a strong tradition of experimental science and field work.
+We seek to inspire and excite all our students, to cater for the needs of our gifted learners and to support well all those studying Biology.
+Our students are encouraged to read widely, attend lectures and take part in competitions as well as pursuing practical Biology to the highest standard.

-The Chemistry Department
+The Biology Department

-The department currently consists of four teaching staff, and we are now seeking to recruit a new full-time or part-time teacher, due to a retirement.
-The new teacher will be warmly welcomed into what is a fantastic established team, with a real mix of experience and expertise, and an excellent set of results in recent years.
-The school has a total of ten science laboratories, served by an excellent team of technicians.
-One of the labs was only recently added this year, as part of a wider school appeal to improve facilities.
-The department runs a number of extra-curricular and enrichment activities including participation in the Chemistry Olympiad.
+The department currently consists of four teaching staff, and we are now seeking to recruit a new colleague to succeed one of our teaching staff who is leaving us at the end of December.
+The new teacher will be warmly welcomed into a well established team, with a real mix of experience and wide expertise, and an excellent set of results in recent years.
+The department is part of the wider Science department and is very well resourced and has good facilities in its own right but also shares resources with the science department as a whole.
+The Science department has a total of ten science laboratories, served by an excellent team of technicians; three of these labs are specialised for the teaching of Biology.

-The successful candidate will find themselves teaching chemistry at GCSE and A Level and may also take some Year 7 and 8 Science classes.

-We wish to appoint someone who is not only well qualified, most likely with a chemistry degree, but who is equally passionate about performing good demonstrations and helping students to carry out rigorous and valuable practical work.
-It is hoped that he or she will be willing to develop and establish new practical activities and demonstrations as well.
+The successful candidate will find themselves teaching Biology at GCSE (AQA) and A Level (OCR) and is also likely to be teaching combined science to years 7 and 8.
+We wish to appoint someone who is not only well qualified, most likely with a degree in a biological science, but who is equally passionate about practical work and field work.

-The Chemistry Curriculum
+The Biology Curriculum

-There is a strong emphasis on demonstrations and practical work within the Chemistry department and the Science Department as a whole.
+There is a strong emphasis on field work and practical work within the department as well as the frequent use of ICT.
 Students are taught in tutor groups of 30 in year 7 to 9 and then in groups of 25 in years 10 and 11.
-In the sixth form teaching groups have up to 20 students and there are four sets in each of Years 12 and 13.
+In the sixth form teaching groups have up to 20 students and there are currently five sets in Year 12 and four sets in Year 13.
 Only a small number of students drop the subject between Y12 and Y13.
-In Y13 we actively promote participation in the Olympiad and also help students prepare for University admission tests and interviews.
-Our exam results at both GCSE and A level are very strong and we usually manage to send two or three students to Cambridge and Oxford, as well as many more to other excellent universities.
+In Y12 we actively promote participation in the Olympiad and also help students prepare for University admission tests and interviews.